KnowTheCode/Blog-Intro/README.md

 1. Build a custom plugin
 2. Enable the editor on the Blog post
 3. Get the contents from the database
-4. And the render (display) the contents on the front-end
+4. And render (display) the contents on the front-end

 ## Lab Notes